snaut/twitter_to_mastodon_R/README.md

 ## Scripts

 * `find_mastodon_users_on_twitter.R` searches for mastodon usernames formatted as `@user@instance` or strings containing known mastodon instances in twitter usernames, twitter bios and twitter description entities and outputs a csv that can be imported in mastodon.
+* `delete_all_tweets.R` deletes all tweets from your downloaded twitter archive.
+Includes code to get tweets from twitter API instead of archive.
+Can also be used to delete only tweets matching criteria, just add your criteria.